najmamat/swa-recyklace-elektro/service-oriented/advantages-disadvantages.md

 ## Advantages

-### 1. Organized Code
+### 1. Architecture-Driven Code Organisation
 - Code is logically separated into independent services, enhancing modularity.
 - Improves transparency by clearly defining boundaries and responsibilities of services.
 - Enhances ease of maintenance by isolating issues within specific services.
+- Naturally suited for domain-driven design, which is highly relevant for handling the business logic in our project.

 ### 2. Reusability
 - Services can be reused across multiple applications or modules.
 - Encourages consistency and reduces redundancy in development.

 ### 3. Scalability
-- Individual services can be scaled independently based on demand.
 - Facilitates load distribution and optimized resource allocation.
+- Individual services can scale independently to handle thousands or millions of users as required.

 ### 4. Flexibility
-- Services can use different technologies and programming languages, enabling polyglot programming.
+- Services can use different technologies and programming languages.
 - Allows teams to choose the best tools for each specific service.

 ### 5. Interoperability